soxueren/atsd/api/network/series.md

 | ms        | no           | Time in UNIX milliseconds. |
 | d         | no           | Time in ISO format. |

+> If time fields are omitted, the values are inserted with current server time.

 ### ABNF

 Rules inherited from [generic ABNF](generic-abnf.md).